-- rating downgrade of a securitised instrument due to unsatisfactory performance of the underlying asset pool; and - inappropriate/imprudent practices followed by the collection & processing agent.
+- rating downgrade of a securitised instrument due to unsatisfactory performance of the underlying asset pool; and - inappropriate practices followed by the collection and processing agent.

-In addition to the above, securitised assets are exposed to prepayment risk.
+In addition to the above, securitised assets are exposed to prepayment and pipeline and warehousing risks.
 Prepayment risk arises on account of prepayment of dues by obligors/borrowers in the assigned pool either in part or full.
+Pipeline and warehousing risks refer to the event where originating banks are unable to off-load assets, which were originated with an intention of selling thus potentially exposing them to losses arising on declining values of these assets.
+The Bank does not follow the "originate to distribute" model and hence is not exposed to the pipeline and warehousing risks.

-Processes in place to monitor change in risks of securitisation exposures
+Processes in place to monitor change in risks of securitisation exposures i) Monitoring credit risk